SXSLVT/synfetch/README.md

 ### Dependencies

-`wget` is required to cloned the repository! (you can remove it later)
+`wget` is required to clone the repository! (you can remove it later)

 Core dependencies **(necessary)**:
 `bash`, `coreutils` and `procps`/`procps-ng`.